Skip to main content

 Terabits Per Second (Tbps) to Bytes Per Second (B/s) Converter

-Type a value into the Terabits Per Second (Tbps) field to convert to Bytes Per Second (B/s).
+Type your transfer speed in the input field to find Bytes Per Second (B/s) equivalent of your Terabit Per Second (Tbps) value.
 1 Tbps = 125,000,000,000 B/s, covering both bit-based and byte-based transfer rate units.

 Convert Terabits Per Second to Bytes Per Second